wmbenedetto/examplify/README.md

 Second, make sure your each example script has an id that begins with the prefix.
 The default prefix is "examplify".
 The script ids must be unique.
 For example, "examplify-1", "examplify-2", etc.

+Third, make sure your scripts are in the body of the page.
+Examplify injects the code as HTML directly after the script from which the code is extracted.
+If your code in the `head` tag, the examples will be injected there too.

 Finally, make sure you're calling `$.examplify()` inside `$(document).ready()`.

 #### Does examplify work with included JavaScript files?